This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Strabismus in Children

 is a condition that causes your child's eyes to look in different directions.
 Your child's eye muscles do not work together to control his or her eye movement.
 This condition may only occur sometimes, or it may be present all the time.

 - Your child has an eye that wanders or turns in, out, down, or up.

-- Your child says his eyes hurt or are tired after reading or focusing on an object.
+- Your child says his or her eyes hurt or are tired after reading or focusing on an object.

-- Your child looks at you with one eye closed or his head turned to the side.
+- Your child looks at you with one eye closed or his or her head turned to the side.